PittOnlineAdvisor/OnlineAdvisor_Documents/BeyondTranscripts 2024 Deployment Doc Update/Beytra 2024 Update.md

 - beytra-2024
   - Dev repository for the application, both front end and backend are in this repo
-  - beytra-fe and beytra-be respectively, also built with Spring
+  - beytra-fe and beytra-be respectively, also built with Next.js and Spring
+    - Front end used TypeScript
   - Unit tests for the backend is in the `test` branch
 - beytra-prod
   - Contains code currently deployed to Azure